 - You’ll learn how relevant your experience is when evaluating new clients.

 - You’re about to learn how to coach others in coach training.

 - Coaching skills apply in most contexts.
 These are soft skills like communication, team-building and emotional intelligence.
 They’re always relevant.

 If you let this concern stop you, (again, assuming you’ve had some business success) you’ll never discover that this issue resolves itself as you move forward.

 Resources, in this case, are money and connections.
+You might be a great life coach but can you be a successful life coach without a plan?
 Do you have a start-up budget for your coaching business that fits your vision?
 If you don’t have the tech skill to create your online presence, can you pay someone to build it for you?

 Do you know enough people to network effectively in search of clients?
 If not, do you know how to build connections and subscribers?
 And so on.
 It does take money and connections to build a new business.
 If you feel you’re lacking here, you’re with a little more than one in five new coaches.

 The question is, how much money and how many connections do you need?

 Not much of either.
 It’s also important to understand that neither money nor connections make up for the most important thing in your start-up: your message.
 If you have the right message, you don’t need a lot of money or connections to get started.
 And if you had all the money and connections in the world, but the wrong message, you’d fail.